Transition to Independence Process (TIP) Model

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to compare the postsecondary outcomes (e.g., employment, postsecondary education, incarceration) of exiters from the Steps-to-Success Program [a Transition to Independence Process (TIP) Model based system] serving secondary school students, to those of matched comparison groups of (a) other young adults with emotional/behavioral disturbances (EBD) who had services as usual and (b) young adults with no previous classification.
-Results indicate that the Steps-to-Success Program resulted in improved postsecondary outcomes for young people with EBD who formerly exited the program, relative to members of the matched comparison group with EBD, who did not have any specified transition services.
-Limitations include lack of randomization of participants and study examined the postsecondary outcomes at a single point in time.
+The purpose of the study was to compare the postsecondary outcomes (e.g., employment, postsecondary education, incarceration) of exiters from the Steps-to-Success Program [a Transition to Independence Process (TIP) Model based system] serving secondary school students, to those of matched comparison groups of (a) other young adults with emotional/behavioral disturbances (EBD) who had services as usual, and (b) young adults with no previous classification.
+Participants were young people who exited the Steps-to-Success Program, a matched group of young people with EBD who did not receive the Steps-to-Success Program, and a matched group of nonclassified young adults originating from the same geographic area who also did not participate in the Steps-to-Success Program.
+Measures utilized include administrative data from the Florida Department of Education (FL DOE), the Florida Education & Training Placement Information Program (FETPIP) and National Student Clearing House (NSCH) datasets.
+Results indicate that the Steps-to-Success Program resulted in improved postsecondary outcomes for young people with EBD who formerly exited the program relative to members of the matched comparison group with EBD who did not have any specified transition services.
+Limitations include the access to complete databases is usually delayed by 6 to 18 months following the reporting year; data security and interagency agreements may take substantial time to establish; relatively large numbers of individuals are required in each group to provide reasonable estimates, particularly if analysis is stratified using other variables such as gender, ethnicity, and age; young people in the different groups may not be comparable, as they were not randomly assigned to the intervention and comparison groups; and the study examined the postsecondary outcomes at a single point in time (i.e., in the fourth quarter of the year 2000).

 Haber, M. G., Karpur, A., Deschênes, N., & Clark, H. B. (2008).
 Predicting improvement of transitioning young people in the partnerships for youth transition initiative: Findings from a multisite demonstration.
 Journal of Behavioral Health Services & Research, 35(4), 488–513. https://doi.org/10.1007/s11414-008-9126-2